Collaboration and sponsorship intake currently open.

 Creative Infrastructure: Print houses, fabricators, and production partners to build out festival materials

-We invite artists, storytellers, and skilled collaborators to join this 12-month build.
+We invite artists, storytellers, and skilled collaborators to join this build.

 For Institutional & Philanthropic Partners We are seeking mission-aligned sponsors and foundational funders to anchor our 2027 cycle.
 To request our Sponsorship Deck or discuss a partnership, please contact us at potoglobo@gmail.com